 My (flexible, go-with-the-flow!) plan of attack

 So much wonderful advice above (thank you, Clever Copywriters!) and a much-needed reminder that for now, I can only plan so much.
-At this stage, I think I’ll finish up some time in early September and take 6 to 12 months off – depending on how I feel and whether we get a sleeper or a screamer 😉 So, with only a month and a bit left of work to go, if you want to work with me, please book in now!
+At this stage, I think I’ll finish up some time in early September and take 6 to 12 months off – depending on how I feel and how much bub likes to sleep (or not) 😉 So, with only a month and a bit left of work to go, if you want to work with me, please book in now!

 While I’m away, my site will remain live (don’t want to lose those precious google rankings!) but I’ll direct leads to a few copywriters I know and love via my Contact page.
 I’ve also got one beloved retainer client I’d like back when I return, so I’ll be handing them over to another trusted copywriter to babysit while I’m away.